BASES-Stanford/BASES_E-Guide/labs.md

 ##### Manufacturing Modeling Lab
 Blurb: The Manufacturing Modeling Lab focuses on the design and utilization of manufacturing models.
 The interdisciplinary research includes working relationships with the Graduate School of business, Center for Design Research (CDR), Center for Integrated Facilities Engineering (CIFE), and Work Systems and Collaborative Research Lab (CRL/MS&E).
 The Lab focuses on developing and testing structured decision making techniques aimed at generating robustness, reliability, servicability, variety, flexibility and sustainability.
-Led by: Director: Kurt Beiter
+Led by: Director Kurt Beiter
 Website: http://kbeiter@stanford.edu

 ##### Max Planck Center for Visual Computing and Communication
 Blurb: This Center is a joint program between Stanford University and the Max Planck Society for the Advancement of Science (MPG) focused on the information technology area of “Visual Computing and Communication.”
 This center is intended for German scientists, not necessarily Stanford Students!
-Led by: Faculty Director: Bernd Girod
+Led by: Director Bernd Girod
 Website: http://mpc-vcc.org

 ##### MIT/Stanford Venture Lab